albertomariapepe/GA-DDVM/README.md

-# GA-DDVM: Geometric Algebra for Diffusion in Optical Flow ✨📐
+# Geometric Inductive Priors in Diffusion-Based Optical Flow Estimation 🌀✨

 **🚧 Preliminary Release**
 This repository contains the code for **GA-DDVM**, a Geometric Algebra-based variant of the Denoising Diffusion Vision Model (DDVM), introduced in our paper: **_Geometric Inductive Priors in Diffusion-Based Optical Flow Estimation_**, presented at the Beyond Euclidean Workshop, in conjunction with ICCV 2025 in Honolulu, HI.